pvico/grbl32/README.md

 #### Get the source code

-Download and extract this repository's zip file or clone it
+Download and unzip this repository's zip file or clone it

 ```
 cd ~